-A# Fail to Close A# Restrictd O/C Default: No Selection: Yes or No Default: No Selection: Yes or No Yes Fail to Close Report occurs for this area if the area was not armed when the Closing Window stop time occurred.
-Note: YesRestrict Opening and Closing Reports for this area.
-A# Area O/C must be programmed Yes to generate Restricted Opening and Closing Reports.Note: An exit delay time must be programmed in Exit Dly Time.
+A# Fail to Close

+Defa ult: No Selec ction: Yes or No Yes Fail to Close Report occurs for this area if the area was not armed when the Closing Window stop time occurred. ote: An exit delay time must be programmed in Exit Dly Time.
 No Fail to Close Report is not sent for this area.
 Note: If Auto Close is programmed Yes, a Fail to Close Report is sent because it occurs when the Closing Window stop time occurred.
 If Disable O/C in Window is Yes, the Fail to Close Report is followed by Closing Late or F(orce) Close Late.

 Determines if a Fail to Close Report is sent for this area.
-Use to determine if a user failed to arm the If a passcode is not required for arming or disarming and this item is Yes, the area only sends Restricted Opening and Closing Reports.
-In this case, Restricted Reports are sent without User ID.Opening/Closing Window does not affect this report.
-Windows do not prevent Restricted Opening and Closing Reports from being area.
 Use to determine if a user failed to arm the area before the Closing Window expires.
 Normal Opening and Closing Reports do not need to be programmed to use this feature.

+A# Restrictd O/C

+Yes Restrict Opening and Closing Reports for this area.
+A# Area O/C must be programmed Yes to generate Restricted Opening and Closing Reports.

+If a passcode is not required for arming or disarming and this item is Yes, the area only sends Restricted Opening and Closing Reports.
+In this case, Restricted Reports are sent without User ID.

+Opening/Closing Window does not affect this report.
+Windows do not prevent Restricted Opening and Closing Reports from being sent.
+Early or late designations are NOT added to Opening/Closing Reports when they are sent according to the rules for Restricted Opening/Closing Reports.

 No Do not Restrict Opening and Closing Reports for this area.

-Regardless of programming in Authority Levels L## Restricted O/C , reports are not restricted in this area when this item is programmed No. Note: Was Force Armed and Forced Close Events can still be sent to the central station if enabled in Routing when force arming the system.
+Regardless of programming in Authority Levels L## Restricted O/C, reports are not restricted in this area when this item is programmed No.

+Was Force Armed and Forced Close Events can still be sent to the central station if enabled in Routing when force arming the system.